 He is a native to Chile, who after graduating from college and living around the world, decided to set foot in Salt Lake City, and loves it.

 Ben is a native of Salt Lake City.
-He has worked professionally in multiple industries including: Land Planning and Design, Energy Technologies, and more recently, in a tea-based beverage production business in the organic/health food sector.
-He enjoys spending time with his four kids, traveling and hiking throughout the West.
-Ben has been involved with the Golden Rule Project since it’s inception, when it was established by his grandmother Jane Porter and mother Bonnie.
+He has worked professionally in multiple industries including: Land Planning/Real-Estate, Low-Carbon Energy Technologies, and most recently, in the beverage industry within the organic/health food sector.
+He enjoys spending time with his partner, Lorrie, and his four kids; traveling; and, enjoying the multitude of outdoor opportunities throughout the Western U.S. Ben has been involved with the Golden Rule Project since it’s inception, when it was established by his grandmother Jane Porter and mother Bonnie.

-In third grade, Bonnie Phillips recited the Golden Rule every day, along with the Pledge of Allegiance.
+In elementary school, Bonnie Phillips recited the Golden Rule along with the Pledge of Allegiance.
 As a little girl, she understood the inclusive power of the Golden Rule.
 As an adult, Bonnie and her mother, Jane Porter, founded the Golden Rule Project to promote this universal principle in 2003.
-Bonnie is an artist, public and environmental art consultant, and Utah art dealer for 30 years at Phillips Gallery.
+Bonnie is an artist, public and environmental art consultant, publisher, and Utah art dealer for 53 years at Phillips Gallery.
 She has worked for local arts organization and participated in regional and national art conferences, as well as facilitated numerous public art installations.
 She and Phillips Gallery staff are knowledgeable regarding Utah, regional, and national art and are sensitive to the collaborative process.

 Brian Savage fell in love with Utah and the Golden Rule Project while travelling here to produce the 2015 Salt Lake City Parliament of the World’s Religions.
 Living in the hustle and bustle of Chicago and New York for the past twenty years, Brian was drawn to the natural beauty, warm people, and more manageable pace of Salt Lake City and decided to make it home.
 Professionally, Brian works as an event manager at the Salt Palace Convention Center.